MicrosoftDocs/azure-docs/articles/app-service/containers/configure-language-java.md

     The *commands.cli* file is a [Wildfly CLI](https://docs.jboss.org/author/display/WFLY/Command+Line+Interface) script that is launched by the startup script.
 The commands in this file configure JMS and JNDI, making use of the *jndi.properties* file.
 These commands create a connection between your app and your Service Bus Queue or Topic.

-5. Use FTP to upload the .jar files, the module XML file, and the startup script to your App Service instance.
+5. Use FTP to upload the .jar files, the *module.xml* file, and the *startup.sh* file to your App Service instance.
 Put *startup.sh* in your */home* directory and put the other files in the */home/site/deployments/tools* directory.
+Be sure to upload every .jar file listed in the *module.xml* file to achieve transitive closure of dependencies.
 For more info on FTP, see [Deploy your app to Azure App Service using FTP/S](https://docs.microsoft.com/azure/app-service/deploy-ftp).

 6. Update your MessageListener implementation to add the following `import` statements: